LibertyPie/Wallet-Provider/docs/binance-chain-wallet.md

 ## Binance Chain Wallet
-Binance chain wallet is a modified fork of the Metamask wallet specifically for the Binance Smart Chain platform thus shares significant similarities with MetaMask wallet.
+Binance chain wallet is a modified fork of  Metamask wallet specifically for the Binance Smart Chain platform thus shares a significant similarities with MetaMask wallet.

 Binance chain wallet automatically injects BinanceChain object into the browser's global window's object.